paulobordignon/agro-dao/README.md

 Voting Contract
 https://rinkeby.etherscan.io/address/0xa28c41d472BFE519670870F590603d0d01A38dF8

-If you want deploy a new contract:
+If you want deploy a new contracts and run the project:

 - Fill out .env;
 - Node 12+ is mandatory;